mpp21x/mpp21x.github.io/source/_posts/2020/leetcode-1282.md

 ---
-title: LeetCode(1282) - Group the People Given the Group Size They Belong To (js/medium)
+title: LeetCode 1282.
+Group the People Given the Group Size They Belong To
 date: 2020-05-10 14:37:44
 tags:
 - leetcode